 Bool Operation¶

-Performs basic boolean logic operations on two boolean inputs.
-Supports AND, OR, XOR, and a unary NOT on the first input.
+Performs basic boolean logic between two boolean inputs.
+Supports AND, OR, XOR between a and b, and a unary NOT that inverts a.
 Returns a single boolean result.

 Usage¶